ruby/ruby/doc/standard_library.md

 - Bundled gems are shipped with Ruby releases and also available as rubygems.
     - They are only bundled with Ruby releases.
-    - They can be uninstallable from Ruby installation.
+    - They can be uninstalled from the Ruby installation.
-    - They are needed to declare in Gemfile when use with bundler.
+    - They need to be declared in a Gemfile when used with bundler.

 ### Libraries

-- [minitest][minitest]: A test suite with TDD, BDD, mocking and benchmarking
+- [minitest][minitest]: A test suite with TDD, BDD, mocking, and benchmarking
 - [power_assert][power_assert]: Power Assert for Ruby.
 - [rake][rake]: Ruby build program with capabilities similar to make
 - [test-unit][test-unit]: A compatibility layer for MiniTest
 - [rexml][rexml]: An XML toolkit for Ruby
-- [rss][rss]: Family of libraries that support various formats of XML "feeds"
+- [rss][rss]: A family of libraries supporting various XML-based "feeds"
 - [net-ftp][net-ftp]: Support for the File Transfer Protocol
-- [net-imap][net-imap]: Ruby client api for Internet Message Access Protocol
+- [net-imap][net-imap]: Ruby client API for the Internet Message Access Protocol
 - [net-pop][net-pop]: Ruby client library for POP3
 - [net-smtp][net-smtp]: Simple Mail Transfer Protocol client library for Ruby
 - [matrix][matrix]: Represents a mathematical matrix.